vimlet/vimlet-commons/node/release/README.md

 ### Provides a cross environment standardized API for common used functions.

-This module is a constant effort of improving to achieve a stable free and open-source solution for common case developing needs, currently supporting:
+This module is a constant effort of improvement, to achieve a stable free and open-source solution for common case developing needs, currently supporting:

 - OS
 - Run